dboeckli/sdjpa-credit-card/README.md

 3. **Hibernate Interceptors**: Offer more comprehensive possibilities for manipulating entities during various database operations.
    Example: Implementation of the `Interceptor` interface

+4. **JPA Converters**: Allow for custom conversion between database column values and entity attribute values.
+   Example: Implementation of the `AttributeConverter` interface

 These mechanisms are used in the project to:
 - Automatically set timestamps for creation and updates
 - Create audit trails